dprieto-robles/border-deaths-malloy/README.md

 ten different county medical examiner offices, sheriff's departments, and Border Patrol records.
-After standardizing and combining the data into one master dataset, this analysis revealed geographic, temporal, and demographic patterns that point to the scale of the situation and the gaps in identification that remain a challenge for families, researchers, and humanitarian organizations.
+After standardizing and combining the data into one master dataset, this analysis revealed geographic, temporal, and demographic patterns that point to the scale of the crisis and the gaps in identification that remain a challenge for families, researchers, and humanitarian organizations.

 ---